-Through our residential (in-patient) program, run by the Neurological Rehabilitation Institute of Ontario (NRIO), we offer services for individuals who have sustained a catastrophic brain injury and require 24 hour care supported by a multi-disciplinary and intensive rehabilitation program.
+Through our Residential Rehab program (formerly NRIO), we offer services for individuals who have sustained a catastrophic brain injury and require 24 hour care supported by a multi-disciplinary and intensive rehabilitation program.

 All of our programs are designed to help people recover, rehabilitate and overcome injuries, illnesses and disabilities.
 These services are delivered in the home, workplace, community, school or residential settings and are chosen by the public, lawyers, case managers, regulated health care professionals, employers, insurers, and the government.